vertica/VerticaPy/docs/source/user_guide_introduction_best_practices.rst

 Save the current relation
 --------------------------

-The :py:mod:`~verticapy.vDataFrame` works like a ``view``, a stored query that encapsulates one or more SELECT statements.
+The :py:mod:`~verticapy.vDataFrame` works like a ``view``, a stored query that encapsulates one or more ``SELECT`` statements.
 If the generated relation uses many different functions, the computation time for each method call is greatly increased.

 Small transformations don't drastically slow down computation, but heavy transformations (multiple joins, frequent use of advanced analytical funcions, moving windows, etc.) can result in noticeable slowdown.
-When performing computationally expensive operations, you can aid performance by saving the vDataFrame structure as a table in the Vertica database.
+When performing computationally expensive operations, you can aid performance by saving the :py:mod:`~verticapy.vDataFrame` structure as a table in the Vertica database.
 We will demonstrate this process in the following example.

 First, create a :py:mod:`~verticapy.vDataFrame`, then perform some operations on that :py:mod:`~verticapy.vDataFrame`: